 Get accurate data on early-stage planned construction projects

 To put it simply, nobody has time for inaccurate and incomplete data, especially when businesses and livelihoods are on the line.
 Plus, knowledge of a project is no good if you find out once it’s too late to get involved.
 BuildCentral tracks complete project lifecycles, often from proposal and pre-permitting stages through completion, by scouring tens of thousands of online resources and leaning on the efforts of our 75+ researchers.
-That way, you’re the early bird to that construction-lead worm!
+That way, you can be the early bird to that construction-lead worm!

 Accuracy isn’t everything, though; surely, you high school science standouts know that precision is key as well.
 That’s why we tailor our data and alerts to suit your needs with Saved Searches to fast-track your inquiry and email alert notifications anytime a project relevant to you is added or updated.